 Lying below the castle and reaching across to the banks of the Vltava is Lesser Town (Malá Strana).
-It is certainly no less of a beautiful town; it is called Lesser Town because traditionally it was the smaller half of Prague, the half in which the king lived, and half away from the bustle of the markets on the other side.
+It is certainly no less of a beautiful town; it is called Lesser Town because traditionally, it was the smaller half of Prague, the half in which the king lived, and a half away from the bustle of the markets on the other side.
 Today Lesser Town is a maze of narrow cobbled-stoned streets, winding their way between historical monuments – including beautiful Renaissance and Baroque St. Nicholas church.
 Happy hours can be spent strolling among the multitude of cafés, restaurants, shops and quaint, tiny cottages, crumbling with age.

-Despite the tourists, many Czechs still live and work in this area and it is not difficult to find a good restaurant or pub with moderate prices, so do not hesitate to wander around.
+Despite the tourists, many Czechs still live and work in this area, and it is not difficult to find a good restaurant or pub with moderate prices, so do not hesitate to wander around.

 Places of interests located in the Lesser Town: